Alastair7/Basic-JSpider/README.md

-# PSpider
+# WikiSpider

-PSpider is web-Scrapper or a crawler using BeautifulSoup.
+WikiSpider is web-Scrapper of one wikipedia page using BeautifulSoup.

 ## Requirements